 COMM 480: Communication Honors Course

-In this course, members of the Communication Honors Program explore a contemporary topic with other honors students, culminating in a submission to NCUR’s annual conference.
-Examples of previous topics explored include the transhumanist movement (Dr. James Herrick), cross-cultural happiness research (Dr. Deirdre Johnston) and organizational culture (Dr. Isolde Anderson).
+In this course, offered periodically, members of the Communication Honors Program explore a contemporary topic with other honors students, culminating in a submission to NCUR’s annual conference.
+Examples of previous topics explored include the transhumanist movement, cross-cultural happiness and organizational culture.
 View the full course description in the catalog.

 - INDEPENDENT STUDIES

-NOTE: Only 100- and 200-level courses can transfer to Hope and be counted toward the communication major; 300-level courses may be accepted, but only credited at the 200-level.
+NOTE: Only 100- and 200-level courses can transfer to Hope and be counted toward the communication major; 300-level courses may be accepted but will only be credited at the 200-level.
 All 300-level courses must be taken in the Department of Communication, with the exception of COMM 399, which can be taken as a work experience or as part of an eligible off-campus study program.